 Experimental Results

 The proposed ACNNLF is implemented on top of VTM-4.0.
 The simulations were performed following the JVET common test conditions [4].
-Only RA video sequence are tested, Table 3 shows the results of the proposed scheme on Random Access for Class A1/A2, B and C.:
+Only RA video sequence are tested, Table 3 shows the results of the proposed scheme on Random Access for Class A1/A2, B and C, as the first version provided to meet CE13 deadline:

-Table 3.
-Experimental Results of the Proposed Scheme (Random Access)
+Table 4.
+Experimental Results of the Proposed Scheme (Random Access) (Version 1)